Prison Break-In: On the next Arrested Development...

 George Michael and Tobias get locked in a prison cell together, Buster breaks a guitar with his hook, and Gob sees Lucille and George Sr. having sex.

 Production

+James Lipton (pictured) appears as Lucille's love interest, which Jessica Walter appreciated.

 "Prison Break-In" was directed by Robert Berlinger and written by Karey Dornetto.
-It was Berlinger's first directing credit and Dornetto's first and only writing credit.
-It was the eighth episode of the season to be filmed.
+It was Dornetto's first and only writing credit on Arrested Development.
+It was the eighth episode of the season to be filmed, despite being the seventh broadcast episode.

+Walter remarked how "fun" it was to have James Lipton, a guest star, serve as Lucille's love interest.
+She also expressed shock at the fact that they were able to get away with a plot about chlamydia, calling it an example of the "very dirty" jokes that Arrested Development was allowed to do on network television.

+The episode overall serves as a "half-hearted" parody of the Fox Network's series, Prison Break, both through its title and various other references to the series.
+"Prison Break-In" was first released on home video in the United States on August 29, 2006, in the Complete Third Season DVD box set.

 Reception

 Viewers

 In the United States, the episode was watched by 3.91 million viewers on its original broadcast.

 Critical reception

 The A.V.
 Club writer Noel Murray commented that "the callbacks in “Prison Break-In” are mostly very funny; and they do range from the recent to the (relatively) ancient."
 Murray then said that "What makes this episode more than just a scattered batch of in-jokes though is the return of Warden Gentles’ screenplay New Warden".
 Brian Tallerico from Vulture ranked the episode 71st out of the whole series, stating that "low point of Arrested Development’s initial three-season run would still be a decent episode of most other shows."
 Tallerico then said "It’s not that “Prison Break-In” is awful, just that it never comes together into the inspired comedy that defines most of the series."